rasyidkaromi/RevitAPI/Command/README.md

 <Assembly>C:\Samples\HelloWorld\HelloWorld\bin\Debug\HelloWorld.dll</Assembly>

-And the addin files are as follows:
+And the AddIn files are as follows:

 C:\ProgramData\Autodesk\Revit\Addins\2018\HelloWorld.addin

 An AddIn manifest is a file located in a specific location checked by Revit when the application starts.
 The manifest includes information used by Revit to load and run the plug-in.
-The file path to insert the addin file will vary depending on the location of the Revit instillation.
+The file path to insert the AddIn file will vary depending on the location of the Revit instillation.
 Again, the usual path is as follows:

 C:\ProgramData\Autodesk\Revit\Addins\2018\HelloWorld.addin